-Descriptions of major assignments and examinations: professional collaboration with Teneo Linguistics Company and one-to-one session with the instructor to discuss the significance of the experience (strong and weak points).
+Descriptions of major assignments and examinations: professional collaboration with the Arlington Police Department and one-to-one online sessions with the instructor to discuss the significance of the experience (strong and weak points).
+This position will require 6 hours per week (3 hours for the interpreting preparation and 3 hours of practice).
+The commitment will run August-December 2018.